dbgrandi/DBGHTMLEntities/README.md

 ## Inspiration

 This was essentially a lazy port from the [htmlentities](https://github.com/threedaymonk/htmlentities) RubyGem by [Paul Battley](https://github.com/threedaymonk).
-Paul did a much better job of (optionally) supporting the expanded set of HTML Entity strings as well as the pretty essential funtion of encoding.
+Paul did a better job of providing more granular options.
+I really just needed the decoder options, so the encoder is not as configurable as his, yet.

 ## License